Mr-Milk/python-hmr/README.md

 ```

 Now you are ready to go!
 Try to modify the `run1` or `run2`
-and see the magic happens.
+and see the magic happen.

 ## Detailed Usage